 - ketchup, apple cider vinegar, brown sugar, Worcestershire sauce, smoked paprika, cayenne, onion powder, sea salt- these are the ingredients for the homemade BBQ sauce; if using bottled, simply swap this list for 2 cups of your desired sauce

-- Dr Pepper- one can is all you need; I use Diet or Zero
+- Dr Pepper- one can is all you need; I use Diet or Zero to cut the carbs and calories

 See recipe card for quantities.